apache/mxnet/scala-package/mxnet-demo/java-demo/README.md

 ```

 ## Run in Eclipse
-You can convert the maven project to the eclipse one by simply do:
+You can convert the maven project to the eclipse one by running
 ```
 mvn eclipse:eclipse
 ```